Moving house sometime in the future? We’ve got all the information you need on how to transfer your broadband to your new home.

 Can I keep my phone number when I move?

 Potentially, yes.
 However, it’s not always possible to keep your phone number – for example, if you’re moving too far away from your old home, or you’re moving somewhere with a different area code.

 While most providers allow you to keep your number, one exception is Sky, which can't transfer a phone number to another line.

 Yes, you can.
 In fact, most providers encourage you to take your existing equipment, so you can quickly set up internet access in your new home.

 In some cases, you might need to pay extra for any replacement equipment sent to your new home.

 Will I have to change my plan?

-Different providers offer a variety of services in different postcodes - so, depending on what you're currently subscribing to, you could have to change your plan.
+Providers offer a variety of services in different postcodes.
+If you’re currently subscribed to a plan that’s not available at your new address, you’ll have to change your plan.

 Can I upgrade my package when I move?

-Yes, when you enter into a new contract you can definitely negotiate different services into it - and even if a new one isn't needed, most providers are happy for you to upgrade at any point.
+Yes – when you enter a new contract, you’ll definitely have the opportunity to add extra services to it.
+Not to mention, most providers are happy for you to upgrade at any point.